taoaustin/Flunkin/README.md

 Hey all!
 This is really just my attempts as someone who likes rhythm games to add some features that I would personally enjoy having.
 I think they'll mainly be Quality of Life chances, but also just any features to change things up too.

-So far I've just added a feature that creates a save/restart point for a song in Freeplay Mode, useful to drill out any of those rougher sections, for now it's 'O' to set a savepoint, and 'P' to restart from that point. (still working out some bugs and stuff)
+- Added a save/restart point feature for songs in Freeplay Mode, useful to drill out any of those tougher sections, for now it's 'O' to set a savepoint, and 'P' to restart from that point. (still working out some bugs and stuff)
+- Added Fading notes options in pause menu.
+LEFT and RIGHT to change true/false, Enter to select.
+Notes will start to fade away into the ether as they approach the receptors

 Removed APIStuff.hx fom gitignore, just for easier compiling if anyone decides to download